We think this TV show stands out for:

 What parents need to know

 Parents need to know that Beastars is a Japanese anime series based on the manga of the same name.
 The original is Japanese-language, but the show is also dubbed into English.
 The overall tone of the show is dark and mature, with sexual and violent content that's not suitable for young viewers.
-One iffy plotline involves a relationship between a wolf and a rabbit with an attraction that oscillates between violent and sexual; the rabbit seems to find this dangerous combination compelling and the wolf is barely keeping himself from killing and devouring her, an uncomfortable, to say the least, message to imagine teens absorbing (though Twilight was more or less built on the same premise).
-In one scene, the wolf pounces on the rabbit and holds her for long moments while "I'll eat you" runs repeatedly through his mind and he scratches her arm until it bleeds.
+One iffy plotline involves a relationship between a wolf and a rabbit with an attraction that oscillates between violent and sexual; the rabbit seems to find this dangerous combination compelling, and the wolf is barely keeping himself from killing and devouring her, an uncomfortable, to say the least, message to imagine teens absorbing (though Twilight was more or less built on the same premise).
+In one scene, the wolf pounces on the rabbit and holds her for long moments while "I'll eat you" runs repeatedly through his mind, and he scratches her arm until it bleeds.
 A murder opens the series, though the viewer doesn't see the animal being attacked, just blood and the sharp teeth of the predator attacking.
-A female character takes off her school dress and as seen at length in a bra and panties, telling a male character "You can be rough with me, I can handle it."
+A female character takes off her school dress and is seen at length in a bra and panties, telling a male character "You can be rough with me, I can handle it."
 She also sinks to her knees and begins taking off his pants.
 Male characters discuss a female classmate's sexuality, implying they're all having sex with her and that she's lesser-than because of it.
 Almost all of the carnivores are physically large and male, while the vast majority of the herbivore characters are small and female.
 Messages of self-control and empathy do shine through as we understand (and relate to) the dilemma characters are in with their dietary preferences.

 - Parents say